Great Tribulation: How to Discern Truth from Deception

 The disciples wanted to know the sign.
 They wanted Jesus to give them one specific sign telling them he was about to come in judgment upon Jerusalem and the temple.

 Well, what was the sign?
-It is given in 24:14.
+Jesus gave it in 24:14.

 Matthew 24:14 And this gospel of the kingdom shall be preached in all the world for a witness unto all nations; and then shall the end come.